Employment Background Check Policy

 a Background Check must be completed at the time employment is extended.

-2. Background Checks are required for student and positions of less than (4) four months which are safety or security sensitive, such as police department employees and preschool teachers.
+2. Background Checks are required for students and positions of less than (4) four months which are safety or security sensitive, such as police department employees and preschool teachers.

 3. Background Checks may be required at the discretion of the hiring authority for any student employee or any employment appointments that are less than four (4) months which include safety or sensitive duties such as handling currency, accounts payable, having access to sensitive computerized databases or laboratories, or having access to a master key.